 - 7.46 Regarding landscape character, the application site is located in the wider 'West Thurrock and Purfleet Urban Area' as defined by the Thurrock Landscape Capacity Study (2005).
 The key characteristics of this area noted within the Study include "a range of large commercial buildings and warehouses dominate the area.
 Closer to the River Thames, heavy industrial buildings associated with the Purfleet Thames Terminal (e.g. Esso) combine with the strong influence of associated utilities infrastructure".
+Although the proposed roadbridge is, in its own right, a substantial feature, it will be seen from outside the site in the context of a working port terminal.
 Within this landscape context there are no objections to the development.
-The proposals include new soft landscaping around the new roundabout and new tree and shrub planting, secured subject to condition, could enhance the visual appearance of this eastern entrance to Purfleet. - 7.47 With regard to ecological interests, the majority of the application site comprises existing areas of hardurfaced car parking within the Terminal site which is of negligible ecological value.
-Part of the site includes the north-western corner of Purfleet Farm which has a habitat of neutral grassland, scrub vegetation and features of open mosaic habitat.
-The Landscape & Ecology advisor confirms that the development would not impact on the southern part of the Purfleet Farm site, which has the highest ecological value.
-Nevertheless, the proposals would result in the loss of a small area of grassland / scrub / ruderal habitat which provides some habitat for invertebrates and therefore requires mitigation.
-There is an existing requirement for ecological management of the southern part of the Purfleet Farm site (secured via pervious planning permission) and the applicant has confirmed that the management provision will be put in place as part of the current application as a measure to compensate for the loss of the small area of habitat.
-Subject to a condition to this effect, no ecology objections are raised.
+The proposals include new soft landscaping where the new access road meets the proposed new gate complex (16/01574/FUL) which can be subject to a standard planning condition. - 7.47 With regard to ecological interests, the vast majority of the application site comprises existing areas of hardurfaced car parking and trailer storage within the Terminal site which is of negligible ecological value.
+A small part of the site includes the north-western corner of Purfleet Farm which has a habitat of neutral grassland, scrub vegetation and features of open mosaic habitat.
+The Landscape & Ecology advisor confirms that the development would not have any significant adverse ecological impacts.
+The submitted soft landscaping plans show a mix of new tree, shrub and grass plants to mitigate for the loss of the small area of habitat at Purfleet Farm - 7.48 VIII.

-7.48 VIII.
 CUMULATIVE IMPACT